Nyerguds/MobiusMapEditor/README.md

 * For celltriggers and waypoints, the item selected in the tool dropdown will now be highlighted on the map in yellow.
 * A logical default order is now selected when you pick a unit to place.
 * Editing the triggers can no longer kick you out of the Celltrigger tool.
+* The brush size on the resource tool will now adjust itself if an incorrect (even) value is given.